ishi-namadith/Auth-lib/README.md

 - `github.com/jackc/pgx/v5` - PostgreSQL driver
 - `github.com/redis/go-redis/v9` - Redis client (optional)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## Support

 For issues and questions, please open an issue on the GitHub repository.